Industrial Railway Training

 What are Industrial Railways?

 The CHTRS has played a leadership role in Alberta in assisting the industry to adapt regulations specific to the operations of industrial railways.
 These industrial railway regulations have been used by the authorities in BC in shaping their regulations.
 As such, CHTRS has an intimate knowledge of the regulations when it comes to designing its training courses for industrial railways.
-The CHTRS also places high importance on the value of and in providing practical hands-on application in its training courses.
-The experience and knowledge of The CHTRS Associate is at the top of the field in railway training.
+The CHTRS also places high importance on the value of and in providing a practical hands-on application in its training courses.